-Begin about 20 feet below a big "tooth". climb along the right side of the tooth and then head up right along the flare. this is a good "arm" jam.
+Begin about 20 feet below a big "tooth".
+Climb along the right side of the tooth and then head up right along the flare.
+This is a good "arm" jam.
 Finish off the face for the last 15 feet to the two bolt anchor.
-Excellent route for the first time lead on trad and for beginners trad practice!
+This is an excellent route for the first time lead on trad and for beginners trad practice!

-No bolts, use mid sized nuts or small cams for most of the climb.
-Need a #3 Camalot for a large crack about 3/4 of the way up.
+No bolts, use mid-sized nuts or small cams for most of the climb.
+You need a #3 Camalot for a large crack about 3/4 of the way up.
 Two bolt chained anchor at the top.
-Able to top rope ONLY with a 60m rope.
+You are able to top rope this ONLY with a 60m rope.

 Joe C. cruising through the wide section on Grins.

 Near the top.

 Happy Hour Crags, Grins, TR with Angie Parris-Rane...

 Just below the crux.
 Bill?

 This is a good route for beginners to learn to hand-jam in.